rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Whoever walks in integrity walks securely, but he who makes his ways crooked will be found out. ^1009

-Whoever winks the eye causes trouble, and a babbling fool will come to ruin. ^1010
+Whoever winks the eye causes trouble, but a babbling fool will come to ruin. ^1010

 The mouth of the righteous is a fountain of life, but the mouth of the wicked conceals violence. ^1011